ltex-plus/vscode-ltex/README.md

    -->

 # LT<sub>E</sub>X+ Extension for VS Code: Grammar/Spell Checker Using LanguageTool with Support for L<sup>A</sup>T<sub>E</sub>X, Markdown, and Others
-> Notice: This is a fork of [@valentjn's vscode-ltex](https://github.com/valentjn/vscode-ltex).
-As of August 2024, this repository seems to be not maintained.
-This fork solves the severe bug in Windows mentioned in [issue 884](https://github.com/valentjn/vscode-ltex/issues/884)

 **LT<sub>E</sub>X+** provides offline grammar checking of various markup languages in Visual Studio Code using [LanguageTool (LT)](https://languagetool.org/).
 LT<sub>E</sub>X+ currently supports:
 - L<sup>A</sup>T<sub>E</sub>X, BibT<sub>E</sub>X, ConT<sub>E</sub>Xt and rsweave